 This list summarizes the main points we’d like our clients to know about an apostille:

-- An apostille is an authentication of American documents that are to be used for official business outside of the United States.
+- An American Apostille is an authentication of American documents that are to be used for official business outside of the United States.

-- An apostilla is an authentication of Mexican documents that are to be used for official business outside of Mexico.
+- A Mexican Apostilla is an authentication of Mexican documents that are to be used for official business outside of Mexico.

-- When getting apostille services, you must work with a company that is bonded, licensed, and insured.
+- When getting apostille services, it is best that you work with a company that is bonded, licensed, and insured (or a member of the Better Business Bureau).

 - It also helps to work with a company that is highly experienced and has streamlined the apostille process for its clients.

-- In additional to document authentication, apostille services may include embassy/consulate legalization services, notary public services, and multiple-language translation services.
+- In additional to document authentication, apostille services may include Consulate/Embassy Legalization services, notary public services, and multiple-language translation services.

 - You will want to work with a company that is able to handle apostille certifications in all 50 U.S. states and in Washington, DC.